jursonovicst/fontscrambler/README.md

 ##Usage

-To scramble the `Andika-R.ttf` font (and set the random seed generator to 12345) use:
+To scramble the `Andika-R.ttf` font (and initialize the random generator with 12345) use:

 ```bash
 ./generate -i Andika-R.ttf --seed 12345